 * SoftBank rises on news T-Mobile and Sprint close to tentative terms on merger

 * PM Abe expected to announce snap election on Monday

-TOKYO, Sept 25 (Reuters) - Japan's Nikkei share average rose on Monday morning as a weaker yen lifted exporter shares, while expectations for a snap election continued to support overall sentiment.
+TOKYO, Sept 25 (Reuters) - Japan's Nikkei share average rose on Monday as a weaker yen lifted exporters, while expectations of economic stimulus measures after an election next month supported overall sentiment.

-With the end of the first half looming on Sept.
+As the end of Japan's fiscal first half looms on Sept.
 30 for a majority of listed companies, the market was also underpinned by investors buying up stocks before they go ex-dividend on Wednesday.

-The Nikkei rose 0.6 percent to 20,414.93 by the midday break, after adding 1.9 percent last week and hitting a two-year high of 20,481.27 on the back of strong gains in U.S. stocks and a weakening yen, as well as hopes for a snap election.
+The Nikkei ended up 0.5 percent at 20,397.58 after adding 1.9 percent last week and hitting a two-year high of 20,481.27 on the back of strong gains in U.S. stocks and a weakening yen, as well as election hopes.

-Prime Minister Shinzo Abe is expected to announce on Monday a snap election scheduled for next month to take advantage of improved ratings and opposition disarray.
+Prime Minister Shinzo Abe is expected to announce on Monday that he will call an election next month to take advantage of his improved ratings and opposition party disarray.

 SoftBank, which controls Sprint, and other Sprint shareholders will own 40 to 50 percent of the combined company, while T-Mobile majority owner Deutsche Telekom and the T-Mobile shareholders will own a majority, the sources said.